lorenzobabini/ocr_in_python/README.md

 - converting all the scripts into object oriented program

 ## Acknowledgments
 Thank you to Nathan Kelber from Ithaka for teaching me so many things.
+Many of these scripts are inspired by his courses.\
 Thank you to my colleague Deborah Grbac for the projects followed together.